What are JSON Databases? Do I Need One?

 Avoid JSON Databases; Try Out Snowflake with No Commitment

-The Snowflake Free Trial affords you to experience the full Cloud Data Warehouse experience with no commitment.
+The Snowflake Free Trial affords you to experience the full Cloud Data Platform experience with no commitment.
 Fire up the trial today to:

 - Process and query structured and semi-structured data with full JSON support